Nicole Aniston: Parodies

 Over the years Aniston has appeared in porn parodies.
-Aniston starred in the Septo Studios spoof OMG…It’s The Flashdance XXX Parody (2011) that was nominated for “Best Music Soundtrack” at the 2013 AVN Awards.
-She appeared in the Wicked Pictures parody Spartacus MMXII: The Beginning (2012) which won “Best Parody: Drama” at the 2013 AVN Awards.
-Aniston also starred in Hustler Video's release This Ain’t The Smurfs XXX (2012) that was nominated for “Best 3D Release” at the 2013 AVN and XRCO Awards and she starred in the Exquisite production Xena XXX: An Exquisite Films Parody (2012) which was nominated for “Adult Parody of the Year” at the 2013 Sex Awards.
+Aniston starred in the Septo Studios spoof OMG…It's The Flashdance XXX Parody (2011) that was nominated for "Best Music Soundtrack" at the 2013 AVN Awards.
+She appeared in the Wicked Pictures parody Spartacus MMXII: The Beginning (2012) which won "Best Parody: Drama" at the 2013 AVN Awards.
+Aniston also starred in Hustler Video's release This Ain't The Smurfs XXX (2012) that was nominated for "Best 3D Release" at the 2013 AVN and XRCO Awards and she starred in the Exquisite production Xena XXX: An Exquisite Films Parody (2012) which was nominated for "Adult Parody of the Year" at the 2013 Sex Awards.

 Aniston's porn parodies include the Wicked Pictures production Men In Black: A Hardcore Parody (2012).
-Directed by Brad Armstrong, the sci-fi spoof featured Aniston in a three-way with Kaylani Lei and Armstrong that was nominated for “Most Outrageous Sex Scene” at the 2013 AVN Awards.
-Many of these scenes have been showcased in the Brazzers compilation titles Brazzers Presents: The Parodies #6 (2016) which was nominated for “Best Parody” at the 2018 AVN Awards.
+Directed by Brad Armstrong, the sci-fi spoof featured Aniston in a three-way with Kaylani Lei and Armstrong that was nominated for "Most Outrageous Sex Scene" at the 2013 AVN Awards.
+Many of these scenes have been showcased in the Brazzers compilation titled Brazzers Presents: The Parodies #6 (2016), which was nominated for "Best Parody" at the 2018 AVN Awards.